Girv98/asca-rust/doc/doc.md

 ```
 %=1 > * / 1_ (A syllable is deleted if preceded by an identical syllable)
 ```
 Despite the name, variables cannot be reassigned.
-However, they can be modified with a feature matrix.
+However, they can be modified with a feature matrix as if they were a segment or syllable.

 ## Syllable Structure Matching